awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

   + `ReplicationBytes` – The number of bytes a replication group's primary cluster is sending to the read replicas\.
   + `SaveInProgress` – A binary value that indicates whether or not there is a background save process running\.

-   For more information, see [Monitoring Use with CloudWatch Metrics](CacheMetrics.md)\.
+   For more information, see [Monitoring use with CloudWatch Metrics](CacheMetrics.md)\.
 + A number of critical bug fixes in replication PSYNC behavior\.
 For more information, see [Redis 2\.8 release notes](https://raw.githubusercontent.com/antirez/redis/2.8/00-RELEASENOTES)\.
 + To maintain enhanced replication performance in Multi\-AZ replication groups and for increased cluster stability, non\-ElastiCache replicas are no longer supported\.
 + To improve data consistency between the primary cluster and replicas in a replication group, the replicas no longer evict keys independent of the primary cluster\.